 More yummy amd easy fruit butters include a small batch blackberry sauce, a creamy pear sauce , easy orange curd recipe, or strawberry jam.
-Try any of these slathered on my small batch homemade breakfast biscuits.
+Try any of these slathered over my small batch homemade breakfast biscuits.

-Use leftover apples to make small batch apple strudel or old fashioned apple cake.
+Use leftover apples to make small batch apple strudel or old-fashioned apple cake.

 Half pint mason jar of homemade apple butter.